eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 While ECA is designed to be composable (e.g., chaining attestations), realizing this benefit requires operational discipline.
 Operators should be aware of the following risks:

 **Risks from Custom Integration:** The security of the overall system depends on the integrity of each link in the chain.
 Custom scripts or shims used to connect different attestation layers can inadvertently reintroduce vulnerabilities.
-It is STRONGLY RECOMMENDED to use standardized, well-vetted integrations over bespoke "glue code."
+It is RECOMMENDED to use standardized, well-vetted integrations over bespoke "glue code."

 **Organizational Friction:** In multi-team environments, clear ownership of the end-to-end attestation process is critical.
 Without a shared governance model, configuration drift between what DevOps provisions, what Security expects, and what the application implements can lead to systemic failures.